AloisSeckar/nuxt-ignis/README.md

 You are ready to build your next awesome project in Nuxt!

 ### As a layer (RECOMMENDED)
-Aside from being "forked", `nuxt-ignis` is also available as [NPM package](https://www.npmjs.com/package/nuxt-ignis) that can be referenced as a single-import with all the features incomming.
+Aside from being "forked", `nuxt-ignis` is also available as [NPM package](https://www.npmjs.com/package/nuxt-ignis) that can be referenced as a single-import with all the features incoming.

 1) Add following dependency into your `package.json`:
 ```